EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

       target:
         entity_id: light.living_room_overheads
 ```
-Note that the entity above would be used for actions launched from all rows in the table.
+Note that the same target entity would be used for actions launched from all rows in the table.

-_

 ### Example: Calling the `perform-action` Action using `hold_action`